greenonline/PET_Text_Scroll/README.md

 However, TMP is a useful tool, although it *does* have a steep learning curve, and it is ridiculously fiddly to get started with (just to get the program to run).

-3-in-1 is also a great tool, but with extruciatingly painful keypresses.
+3-in-1 is also a great tool, but with excruciatingly painful keypresses.
 Which is made worse by the, seemingly, rather unresponsive <kbd>*</kbd> key – multiple hard long presses are required.
 To be fair, this is probably due to the emulator, maybe?

-C64 BASIC is just dire, especially the (non-existant) disk handling tools.
+C64 BASIC is just dire, especially the (non-existent) disk handling tools.

 Hopefully, I shall never have to use any of the three ever again!
 Seriously.